 A minor variance request pertains to activities that will impact only Zone Two of the riparian buffer.
-Minor variance requests shall be reviewed and approved based on the criteria in Section 10.578.(A)(1) through Section 10.578.(A)(3) by the City of Graham pursuant to G.S.
-153A-Article 18, or G.S.
-160A-Article 19.
+Minor variance requests shall be reviewed and approved based on the criteria in Section 10.578(A)(1) through Section 10.578(A)(3) by the City of Graham pursuant to G.S.
+160D-705.
 The City of Graham may attach conditions to the variance approval that support the purpose, spirit and intent of the riparian buffer protection program.
-Request for appeals to decisions made by the City of Graham shall be made in writing to the Director of the Division of Water Quality c/o the 401 Oversight Express Permitting Unit, or its successor.
+Request for appeals to decisions made by the City of Graham shall be made in writing to the Director of the Division of Water

+Quality c/o the 401 Oversight Express Permitting Unit, or its successor.
 The Director's decision is subject to review as provided in G.S.
 150B Articles 3 and 4.